AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/page-objects.md

 }
 ```
 Another method that we can add here is the one for updating the quantity of a product.
 This is an excellent place to put validations in your code.
 Here we make sure that the specified number of products that we want to update exists.
-CreateAll method returns a special BELLATRIX collection called ComponentsList<TComponentType> in this case ElementList<Number>.
-The collection has a couple of useful methods- Count, implements index which we use here.
+CreateAll method returns a special BELLATRIX collection called ComponentsList<TComponentType>, in this case ElementList<Number>.
+The collection has a couple of useful methods; Count, implements index which we use here.
 ```csharp
 foreach (var currentQuantityBox in QuantityBoxes)
 {